DancheBacheva/DancheBacheva/README.md

 - 🎓 &nbsp;I'm a student at SEMOS Academy, "JavaScript Developer of web applications"
 - 🌱 &nbsp;I’m currently learning React
 - 👀 &nbsp;I’m interested in learning more about AI and investing
-- 📫 &nbsp;How to reach me danchebacheva@gmail.com or [LinkedIn](https://www.linkedin.com/in/danche-bacheva-b3ab5a93/)
+- 📫 &nbsp;How to reach me: danchebacheva@gmail.com or [LinkedIn](https://www.linkedin.com/in/danche-bacheva-b3ab5a93/)

 <h3> 🛠 &nbsp;Tech Stack</h3>